-The vegan options at Burger King are the talk of the town!
+The vegan options at Burger King continue to improve!
 With the Impossible Burger, they are moving in the right direction.
-For Vegans, it’s not as simple as just going & ordering it.
-We give you the low down below.
+You will need to make a couple small modifications and we’ll give you the details below.

-On a positive note, you can now get a full Breakfast, Lunch & Dinner at BK–if you’re ok with your food sharing fryers and/or asking for a different cooking surface. <-That’s putting a lot of trust in to the employees!
-Word of warning though, too many French Toast Sticks will have you ready to go right back to bed.
+You also can now get a full Breakfast, Lunch & Dinner at BK with their French Toast Sticks and Hash Browns.
+Word of warning though, too many French Toast Sticks will have you ready to go right back to bed!

 Vegan Options at Burger King